 “Yeah, Randy,” Mike said, “don’t you know your geography?”

 “Farthest east I’ve been is Nevada,” Randy said.

 “This is nothing,” Randy said.
 “Remember that Day On The Green?” he said to Todd.
-“We sneaked in a bottle and got so fucked up at that show it took us hours just to find our van.”
+“We snuck in a bottle and got so fucked up at that show it took us hours just to find our van.”

-“What was the lucky guy’s name,” Mike said and everyone laughed.
+“What was the lucky guy’s name?”
+Mike said and everyone laughed.

-“You know what,” Randy said as he picked up his Bloody Mary, “I’m always happy.”
+“Say what you want, but you know what,” Randy said as he picked up his Bloody Mary, “I’m always happy.”
 He took a long drink.

 They talked more then after a while the waitress returned with their orders and covered the table with plates of eggs, potatoes, bacon, toast, pancakes, and other fried foods.
 Jason devoured his breakfast as everyone ate, drank and traded recollections of the previous night.
 Jason felt his strength returning as he nourished himself, and everyone else became less tired and more lively.
 Someone said how they were going to have to do it again, and everyone agreed.